Ab-Soul: 2019–present: Herbert

 On November 3, 2019, Stevens performed his set at the Day N Vegas music festival and revealed that he "been cookin' the bird up slow", referring to his album.
 He then ended his set by freestyling and promising a new album in 2020.

 On April 20, 2020, to celebrate Top Dawg Entertainment founder and CEO Anthony Tiffith's birthday, as well as start off TDE's Fan Appreciation Week, Stevens released the single "Dangerookipawaa Freestyle".

 On April 22, 2022, Stevens released the single "Hollandaise", which was produced by TDE in-house producer Kal Banx.

 On November 18, 2022, alongside the release of the single "Gang'Nem", Stevens announced his fifth studio album Herbert, would be released on December 16, 2022.

 Herbert was released on December 16, 2022, featuring guest appearances from Joey Bada$$, Big Sean, Jhené Aiko, Russ, Fre$h, Ambré, Alemeda, SiR, Punch, Zacari, and Lance Skiiiwalker.

 In February 2023, Stevens performed an NPR Tiny Desk Concert.

+In June 2023, These Days was removed from Apple Music and Spotify in the United States for currently unknown reasons.
+However, the album returned to most streaming platforms in July 2023.

+In November 2024, Stevens released his sixth studio album Soul Burger, an album dedicated to Doe Burger, who died in 2021.